darul75/personal-blog/posts/2015/2015-09-08_functional-programming-with-javascript.md

 for (var i=0; ....)
 ```

-We focus on result and transformation we expect, not on mechanism behind (here looping), make things expressive is the goal.
+We focus on the result and processing requirements , not on the mechanism behind (here loop).

+Write expressive code is the aim of this approach.

 ## One liner example

-In functional programming, we can achieve big things by putting small things together, and in this case one line of code can be enough and less verbose.
+In functional programming, we can achieve big things by putting small things together, and in some cases, one line of code can be enough and less verbose.

 ```javascript
 var names = ['bob', 'john', 'keith'];